zoom/server-to-server-oauth-token/README.md

 `ZOOM_CLIENT_SECRET=xxxxxxxxxxx`

 These can be found once you create a Server-to-Server app type in Zoom's Marketplace.
-Upon first run, you will be prompted for these values.
+Upon first run, you will be prompted for these values if they are not already in your environment.

 ![Screen Shot 2022-08-23 at 12 16 51 PM](https://user-images.githubusercontent.com/81645097/186247760-8d3c22c0-ff4c-4f74-b606-2c2508bb2a5e.png)